manojijthadani/chirp/docs/architecture_design.md

 ## Logging System

-Debugging in Nice Services can be enabled by setting the environment variable `NICE_SERVICE_DEBUG=1`.
-When enabled, a log file named `nice_log.txt` is created in the `/tmp` directory each time a process using Nice Services starts.
+Debugging in Chirp can be enabled by setting the environment variable `NICE_SERVICE_DEBUG=1`.
+When enabled, a log file named `nice_log.txt` is created in the `/tmp` directory each time a process using Chirp starts.
 Note that this environment variable must be set **before** the process is launched.
 With each startup, any existing log file is overwritten.

 The logger is implemented as a singleton, allowing it to be accessed safely from any thread.